AlvaroRodriguezDelRio/NovFamilies/README.md

 # NovFamilies
-Scripts for generating the figures in `Functional and evolutionary significance of unknown genes from uncultivated taxa` and supplementary tables (``Supplementary tables.xlsx``).
+Scripts for generating the figures in `Functional and evolutionary significance of unknown genes from uncultivated taxa`.
 A detailed pipeline for the steps followed for creating the FESNov gene family catalog are provided at https://github.com/AlvaroRodriguezDelRio/nov-fams-pipeline

 ## Main figures